RIGHT NOW! Maryland could become the 1st state to issue the convention call

 The Article V Convention process has been used many times

 Just the threat of an Article V Convention may be the most effective way to motivate Congress to directly propose meaningful amendments.
 Four times in history, Congress has proposed amendments (which were later ratified) only after state legislatures voted for an Article V Convention for each of these issues.
 In order to forestall a Convention, Congress then proposed these amendments directly.
 We won the 17th Amendment (for direct election of Senators) in 1913 when we were within one state of the two thirds needed to call for a Convention.
 Also, Congress proposed the 21st amendment (repeal of prohibition), 22nd amendment (term limits for the President), and 25th amendment (clarifies Presidential succession), only after many state legislatures had called for an Article V Convention for each of these issues.

 Get involved with fellow Marylanders:

-Maryland has a lot of supportive state legislators, and we are optimistic that a bill for an Article V Convention will be introduced in the 2014 General Assembly Session.
+Maryland has a lot of supportive state legislators, and we are optimistic that the resolution for an Article V Convention will pass during the 2014 General Assembly Session.
 We are poised to become one of the first states to formally call for an Article V Convention – for free and fair elections.
 Call Get Money Out - Maryland at 410-849-0670.
 Also, please visit the Google Group for Maryland and just say 'Hi' so we know you're out there.
 Or e-mail us at admin@GetMoneyOutMD.org.